 This book tracks thirty-six risk models across institutional, geopolitical, constitutional, and technological domains — and shows what the data reveals when you lay the threads side by side.
 The pattern has a name.

-Sixteen chapters.
+Seventeen chapters.
 An epilogue.
 An afterword.
 And a real-time case study: the AI-accelerated decisions that compressed a diplomatic crisis into fifteen days of bombs.

 "The last choice is not whether to build artificial general intelligence.
 That choice has already been made.
 The last choice is what to aim it at."